adityamogadala/SemRelDocSearch/README.md

 ### Related Document Search

-1. Instantiate class SemExpRelDocSearch with
+1. Instantiate class `SemExpRelDocSearch` with following arguments
-	* Path where document triple store (where expanded documents are stored) shall be put.
-Directory must exist!
+	* Document triple store path (where expanded documents will be stored).
-	* ElasticSearch index name and document type name
+	* ElasticSearch index and document type name.
-	* Expansion radius of documents (number of edges are traversed in knowledge graph to enrich documents), default: 2 (should not be greater than 3)
+	* Expansion radius of documents (edges that will be traversed in knowledge graph to enrich documents), default: 2 (should not be greater than 3).
 	* Candidate Set Size: defines how many candidate documents Pre-Search returns for closer similarity computation in Full Search step.
-Default: 20 (can be increased at will)
+Default: 20 (can be increased)

-2. Find related documents for a new, previously unknown document (which will be added to the collection in the process)
+2. Find related documents for a new document (which will be added to the collection in the process)
-	* Call method getRelatedDocuments with query document as AnnotatedDoc.
+	* Call method `getRelatedDocuments` with query document as document enriched with `AnnotatedDoc`.

-3. Bulk-expand and -load documents to collection
+3. Tip: To add document collection at once.
-	* Use method bulkAddDocuments
+	* Use method `bulkAddDocuments`.

 ### Pairwise Document Similarity